webula-cz/smallbackup/README.md

 ### Manual backup

-You can create manual backup in plugin's Settings by clicking button `Backup now` on Database or Theme tab.
+You can create manual backup in plugin's Settings by clicking button `Backup now` on Database, Theme or Storage tab.

 #### Console commands